jaandrle/dollar_dom_component/docs/$dom_component.md

 #### $dom~DomAssignObject : <code>Object</code>
 >Object shall holds **NodeElement** properties like `className`, `textContent`, ….
 This is primary argument for [assign](#module_jaaJSU..$dom.assign).
 There are some notes and changes:
+ - In most cases, you can use native propertie such as [MDN WEB/API/Element](https://developer.mozilla.org/en-US/docs/Web/API/Element).
  - For `dataset` can be used also `Object` notation: `$dom.assign(document.getElementById("ID"), { dataset: { test: "TEST" } }); //<p id="ID" data-test="TEST"></p>`.
  - The same notation can be used for **CSS variables** (the key is called `style_vars`).
  - **IMPORTANT CHANGE**: Key `style` also supports **text**, so `$dom.assign(el, { style: "color: red;" });` and `$dom.assign(el, { style: { color: "red" } })` is equivalent to `el.setAttribute("style", "color: red;");`